Original story on tv-bee, re-posted Lily Tredwell, July 2021

 2. It’s Just Smaller

-The standard of living in the majority of the countries in Europe is not that different from what it is in the US.
-As a matter of fact, some of countries have it better.
-But one thing that surprises many US tourists is that everything is just tiny.
+The standard of living in the majority of the countries in Europe is not that different from that in the US.
+As a matter of fact, some countries have it better.
+However, one thing that surprises many US tourists is that everything is just tiny.
 Well if you compare it to the good ol’ US of A. The cars are small, grocery stores are smaller and there is no giant Double Gulp!
 There are also bicycles everywhere!

 3. Oranges